ACC for foliated log canonical thresholds: Foliations of rank one on threefolds

 \subsection{ACC for LCT when \texorpdfstring{$n=3$}{n=3} and \texorpdfstring{$r=1$}{r=1}}

 \begin{thm} Fix a set $I\subset [0,1]$, which satisfies the descending chain condition.
-Then there exists a finite subset $I_0\subset I$ with the following property: If $(X,\sF,D)$ is a triple such that \begin{enumerate} \item $X$ is a variety of dimension $3$, \item $\sF$ is a foliation of rank $1$, \item $(\sF,D)$ is log canonical, \item the coefficients of $D$ belong to $I$, and \item there is a log canonical center $Z$ which is contained in every component of $D$, \end{enumerate} then the coefficients of $D$ belong to $I_0$. \end{thm} \begin{pf} Without loss of generality, we may assume that $Z$ is maximal with respect to the inclusion.
+Then there exists a finite subset $I_0\subset I$ with the following property: If $(X,\sF,D)$ is a triple such that \begin{enumerate} \item $X$ is a normal threefold, \item $\sF$ is a foliation of rank $1$, \item $(\sF,D)$ is log canonical, \item the coefficients of $D$ belong to $I$, and \item there is a log canonical centre $Z$ which is contained in every component of $D$, \end{enumerate} then the coefficients of $D$ belong to $I_0$. \end{thm} \begin{pf} Without loss of generality, we may assume that $Z$ is maximal with respect to the inclusion.
 If $Z$ is a divisor, then $Z = D$ and thus we require $1\in I_0$.

-Otherwise, by the resolution of singularities (Theorem~\ref{rsln_n3r1}), we have a birational morphism $p : X' \rw X$ such that the pullback foliation $\sF':= p^*\sF$ has only simple singularities.
+Now we suppose $\dim Z\leq 1$.
+By the resolution of singularities (Theorem~\ref{rsln_n3r1}) along $Z$, we have a birational morphism $p \colon X' \to X$ such that the pullback foliation $\sF':= p^*\sF$ has only simple singularities.
 Let $D' := p_*^{-1}D$.
+Note that $\sF$ is terminal along $Z$ by \cite[Lemma 8.3]{cascini2025mmp}.
+Thus, all exceptional divisors with centre $Z$ are invariant.
 Then we may write